Parkland College invites the public to see what is going on in its Surgical Technology program.

-Parkland College will observe National Surgical Technology Week, Sept.
-15-21, with open houses on Tuesday, Sept.
-17, from 1 to 3 p.m. and Friday, Sept.
-20 from 10 a.m. to noon in Room L143.
+The college will observe National Surgical Technology Week (September 21–26) with open houses on Tuesday, September 22 from 1 to 3 p.m. and Friday, September 25 from 10 a.m. to noon in Room L143.

-See what is going on in the surgical technology field.
-Students in the program will put on surgical gowns and participate in a mock operating room, practicing basic surgical technology skills.
-The program director and faculty will be present to answer questions.
+During the open houses, Surgical Technology students participate in a mock operating room, wearing their surgical gowns and practicing basic surgical technology skills.
+The program’s faculty will be on hand to answer questions.